droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/gitian-descriptors/gitian-win-signer.yml - [Descriptor that splices in a signature for the final .exe file.](https://github.com/bitcoin/bitcoin/pull/6303) [Uses osslsigncode to attach the detached signature to the Core binary.](http://development.adaptris.net/users/lchan/blog/2013/06/07/signing-windows-installers-on-linux/) The tool(s) & steps used to generate the signature don’t appear to be listed in the Core repo.

-./contrib/gitian-descriptors/README.md - Rough instructions explaining how to do Gitian builds.
+./contrib/gitian-descriptors/README.md - Rough instructions explaining how to do Gitian builds. [*Removed in 0.16*](https://github.com/bitcoin/bitcoin/pull/11414)*.

 **./contrib/gitian-keys** - PGP keys for people who post verifications of Gitian builds, along with a README file.
 [Moved from /.contrib/gitian-downloader in 0.13.0](https://github.com/bitcoin/bitcoin/pull/7870). *Will not discuss list individual files.*